 - There was a system for recording and acting on significant events and incidents.
 Staff understood their duty to raise concerns and report incidents and near misses.
 Leaders and managers supported them when they did so. - There were adequate systems for reviewing and investigating when things went wrong.
 The practice learned and shared lessons, identified themes and took action to improve safety in the practice.
-For example, following a short delay in a two week referral being sent, new processes were put in place which included training in processing referrals for new staff. - There was a system for receiving and acting on safety alerts.
+For example; when a patient incorrectly had a request for a home visit refused by a receptionist it was discussed with all receptionist staff and the home visiting policy explained in an administration meeting, that all calls are put through to the duty GP or trained practice nurse for triage. - There was a system for receiving and acting on safety alerts.
 The practice learned from external safety events as well as patient and medicine safety alerts.